open-telemetry/opentelemetry.io/content/en/blog/2022/k8sattributes.md

 - namespace `k8s.namespace.name`.
 - deployment name, if the pod was created by a deployment.

-Those attributes will use the OpenTelemetry semantic convention, you can see a full list [here](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/semantic_conventions/k8s.md).
+Those attributes use the OpenTelemetry semantic convention.
+You can see a full list [here](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/semantic_conventions/k8s.md).